chiragpatel39/decolonizing_bharatiya_keyboards/README.md

     * Similarly, Google's transliteration, __Google Input Tools__ https://www.google.com/inputtools/try works only within Google's platforms and Google Apps.
 Each character we type on these apps/platforms goes to Google's servers.
 Google knows how to make money using our data.
         Until few years ago, Google used to give their Input Tools as a __free__ standalone application on Windows.
 Google has stopped the windows app as it no longer suits their business model (or they have collected enought data, why give it free now).
 You need to use __Chrome__ if you want to type using Google Input Tools.
 Again, Chrome is a commercial product.
-7. We will get different typing experince on different platforms for same roman character sequence. e.g. As of now typing __'jan'__ gives __"જન (जन)"__ as a first prediction, where as Google Input Tools gives __'જાણ (जाण)'__.
-Once we get used to typing with specific platform, it will act as a deterrent to our desire to change.
+7. We will get inconsistent typing experince if we switch platforms. e.g. As of now(11/02/2023): For character sequence  __'j a n'__, Microsoft gives __"જન (जन)"__ as a first prediction, where as Google Input Tools gives __'જાણ (जाण)'__.
+Once we get used to typing with specific platform, it will act as a deterrent to our wish to switch platform.
 8. The platform companies are pushing transliteration instead of giving hardware solutions because they wants us to get addicted to the their platform's transliteration.
 They can make money as long as we are on their platform.

 ### What is the solution?